Oxsomi/core3/docs/OxC3_tool.md

 And might include more functionality in the future.

 To get info about a certain category or operation you can type `-? or ?` or any unrecognized command after it.
 Example; `OxC3 ?` will show all categories. `OxC3 file ?` will show all file operations. `OxC3 file to ?` will show either all formats (if the operation supports formats) or all supported flags/arguments.
-If the operation supports formats then `OxC3 file to -f <format> ?` could be used.
+If the operation supports formats then `OxC3 file to -format <format> ?` could be used.

 ## Calculating hashes

 A hash can be calculated as following:

-`OxC3 hash file -f SHA256 -i myDialog.txt`
+`OxC3 hash file -format SHA256 -input myDialog.txt`

 Where the format can either be `CRC32C` or `SHA256`.

 A hash from a string can be calculated like so:

-`OxC3 hash string -f CRC32C -i "This is my input string"`
+`OxC3 hash string -format CRC32C -input "This is my input string"`

 ## Random

 Random number generation is handy for multiple things.
 CSPRNG (cryptographically secure PRNG) is chosen by default.
-To generate multiple entries; use `-n <count>`.
-To output to a file use `-o <file>`.
+To generate multiple entries; use `-count <count>`.
+To output to a file use `-output <file>`.

 `OxC3 rand key`

 Generates a CSPRNG key that can be used for AES256 encryption.
-You can use `-l <lengthInBytes>` to customize byte count; defaulted to 32.
+You can use `-length <lengthInBytes>` to customize byte count; defaulted to 32.

 `OxC3 rand char`

-Generates random chars; 32 by default. `-l <charCount>` can be used to customize length.
+Generates random chars; 32 by default. `-length <charCount>` can be used to customize length.
 The included characters by default are viable ASCII characters (<0x20, 0x7F>).
-In the future --utf8 will be an option, but not for now (**TODO**:). `-c <chars>` can be used to pick between characters; ex. `-c 0123456789` will create a random number.
-This also allows picking the same character multiple times (e.g. -c011 will have 2x more chance to pick 1 instead of 0).
+In the future --utf8 will be an option, but not for now (**TODO**:). `-chars <chars>` can be used to pick between characters; ex. `-chars 0123456789` will create a random number.
+This also allows picking the same character multiple times (e.g. -chars 011 will have 2x more chance to pick 1 instead of 0).
 Some helpful flags: --alpha (A-Za-z), --numbers (0-9), --alphanumeric (0-9A-Za-z), --lowercase (a-z), --uppercase (A-Z), --symbols (everything excluding alphanumeric that's ASCII).
-If either of these flags are specified, it'll not use the valid ascii range but rather combine it (so -c ABC --number would be ABC0123456789).
-E.g. --uppercase --number can be used to generate 0-9A-Z. If for example --alphanumeric --alpha is used, it will cancel out.
+If either of these flags are specified, it'll not use the valid ascii range but rather combine it (so -chars ABC --numbers would be ABC0123456789).
+E.g. --uppercase --numbers can be used to generate 0-9A-Z. If for example --alphanumeric --alpha is used, it will cancel out.

 `OxC3 rand num`

-Is just shorthand for `OxC3 rand char -c <numberKeyset>`.
+Is just shorthand for `OxC3 rand char -chars <numberKeyset>`.
 If --hex is used, it'll use 0-9A-Z, if --nyto is used it'll use 0-9a-zA-Z_$, if --oct is used it'll use 0-7, if --bin is used it'll use 0-1.
-Decimal is the default (0-9). `-l <charCount>` can be used to set a limit by character count and `-b <bitCount>` can be used to limit how many bits the number can have (for decimal output this can only be used with 64-bit numbers and below).
+Decimal is the default (0-9). `-length <charCount>` can be used to set a limit by character count and `-bits <bitCount>` can be used to limit how many bits the number can have (for decimal output this can only be used with 64-bit numbers and below).

-`OxC3 rand data -l 16 -o myFile.bin`
+`OxC3 rand data -length 16 -output myFile.bin`

 Allows to output random bytes to the binary.
-Alias to `OxC3 rand key` but to a binary file. -l can be used to tweak number of bytes. -n will added multiple generations appended in the same file.
-Without -o it will output a hexdump.
+Alias to `OxC3 rand key` but to a binary file. -length can be used to tweak number of bytes. -count will added multiple generations appended in the same file.
+Without -output it will output a hexdump.

 ## Convert

 `OxC3 file` is the category that is used to convert between file formats.
 The keywords `from` and `to` can be used to convert between native and non native files.
 For example:

-`OxC3 file to -f oiDL -i myDialog.txt -o myDialog.oiDL --ascii`
+`OxC3 file to -format oiDL -input myDialog.txt -output myDialog.oiDL --ascii`

 Will convert the enter separated string in myDialog into a DL file (where each entry is a separate string).
 This can also combine multiple files into one DL file:

-`OxC3 file to -f oiDL -i myFolder -o myFolder.oiDL`
+`OxC3 file to -format oiDL -input myFolder -output myFolder.oiDL`

 This will package all files from myFolder into a nameless archive file.
 These files can be accessed by file id.

 To unpackage this (losing the file names of course):

-`OxC3 file from -f oiDL -i myFolder.oiDL -o myFolder`
+`OxC3 file from -format oiDL -input myFolder.oiDL -output myFolder`

 ### Common arguments